 “Can I have that orange?” he asked

 I gave him the entire bag.
-He seemed genuinely pleased, and even more excited when I told him there was money in there.
+He seemed genuinely thankful, and even more excited when I told him there was money in there.

-The third week, I was battling allergies and busy with book stuff, so Dwight gave a bag to an elderly gentleman with a cane.
+The third week, I was battling a cold and busy with book stuff, so Dwight gave a bag to an elderly gentleman with a cane.